tycrek/degoogle/degoogle.md

   - [YouTube Vanced](https://forum.xda-developers.com/android/apps-games/app-youtube-vanced-edition-t3758757) (if you are desperate) - Please read the XDA post before deciding to use this.
 - Authenticator
   - [andOTP](https://github.com/andOTP/andOTP) - Open-source 2FA app available from F-Droid. *Editor note: I use this one*
-  - [FreeOTP](https://freeotp.github.io/) - Available from F-Droid (or GitHub for an iOS version).
-Last update was in December 2017 so it's unclear whether or not the project is still active.
+  - [FreeOTP+](https://github.com/helloworld1/FreeOTPPlus) - FreeOTP is no longer in development so this fork should be used instead as it is currently in development.
+Available from F-Droid.
-- Play Music
+  - [Aegis](https://github.com/beemdevelopment/Aegis) - Open-source 2FA for Android.
+Available on F-Droid.
-  - *Help requested!*
+- Play Music/Play Movies & TV
-- Play Movies and TV
+  - [Audinaut](https://github.com/nvllsvm/Audinaut) - An open-source Airsonic client for Android.
+Available from F-Droid.
-  - *Help requested!*
+  - [MALP](https://gitlab.com/gateship-one/malp) - An open-source Android client for MPD.
+Available on F-Droid.
 - Hangouts
   - [Conversations](https://conversations.im/) - **14-eyes** - An open-source Android Jabber/XMPP client.
 It's a paid app on Google Play, but you can also [build it from source](https://github.com/siacs/Conversations) for free if you want to.
   - [Riot](https://github.com/vector-im/riot-android) Android app - The open-source Android client for Riot.